Arlington Central School District

 The Arlington Central School District (abbreviated ACSD) is one of thirteen public school districts serving residents of Dutchess County, New York.
+The district was created in 1924.

 Organization

 Coverage area

-The district's territory covers substantial parts of the Towns of Beekman, La Grange, Pleasant Valley, Poughkeepsie, and Union Vale.
-The district also includes small parts of the Towns of East Fishkill, Hyde Park, Pawling and Wappinger.
+The district's territory covers substantial parts of the towns of: Beekman, La Grange, Pleasant Valley, Poughkeepsie, and Union Vale.
+The district also includes small parts of the following towns: East Fishkill, Hyde Park, Pawling, and Wappinger.

+Census-designated places (hamlets) within this district include Arlington, Freedom Plains, MacDonnell Heights, Pleasant Valley, Titusville, and Vassar College, as well as portions of Red Oaks Mill.
+Vassar maintains an apartment complex for faculty, which may house school-age dependents.